PojavLauncherTeam/pojavlauncherteam.github.io/markdown/wiki/faq/ios/JIT.md

 ## What are the methods to enable JIT?

-The methods to enable JIT can be found [here](https://github.com/ItAnthon/JIT-on-iOS).
+The methods to enable JIT can be found [here](https://github.com/C4ndyF1sh/iOS-JIT-Enablers).

-Methods not listed here are not confirmed or recommended by us for use with PojavLauncher.
+Methods not listed here are not confirmed nor recommended by us for use with PojavLauncher.

 ## So how do I enable JIT?